AnilpreetSingh/grameen-sahayak-BlackRockProject/README.md

 To set up and run Grameen Sahayak:

 1. Install and configure DriveSync on your Android phone to synchronize call recordings with Google Drive (ensure call recording is enabled).
-2. Install Google Drive on your server machine to access the synchronized call recordings.
+2. Install Google Drive on your server machine to access the synchronized call recordings from local google drive folder.
 3. Obtain API keys from OpenAI and Twilio (note that OpenAI's API is a paid service).
 4. Install necessary Python modules using the following commands:
    ```bash